 In May, we drove down to help him haul all of his things back home.
 He sat with us in a local trendy pub downtown and had something to say, “I don’t think I’m coming back next year.”
 A numbing sensation spread from my gut to my fingertips.

 “I don’t want to sit in an office.
 It’s not who I am.
-I’m thinking of getting my welding certification and doing wildland fire fighting next summer.
+I’m considering getting my welding certification and doing wildland fire fighting next summer.
 I can make really good money.”

-But when I said, “three more years,” I could see that in his eyes it sounded like a prison sentence.
+But when I said, “three more years,” I could see that it sounded like a prison sentence in his eyes.
 “I think it’s a waste of money for a piece of paper.
 I can work now.
-Guys I work with at the restaurant have their engineering degrees and can’t even get a job.
+The Guys I work with at the restaurant have their engineering degrees and can’t even get a job.
 Even my professors agree with me.”

-My mind was in overdrive, but I tried to speak sparingly because I’m an adult and I was talking to my adult son.
-Or what I like to refer to as adult-ish son.
-The last thing I wanted was him to shut down or shut us out.
-And I didn’t want to turn an about-face on the way we’d parented him his whole life.
+My mind was in overdrive, but I tried speaking sparingly because I was an adult and talking to my son.
+Or what I like to refer to as an adult-ish son.
+The last thing I wanted was for him to shut down or shut us out.
+And I didn’t want to turn an about-face on how we’d parented him his whole life.

-He got a job all on his own when he was thirteen and scattered glitter all over the middle school the same year.
-He’s been a better cook than me since he was fourteen and can fix cars, jet skis and lawnmowers.
-He’s an excellent judge of character, fiercely loyal to his family and friends and always has something fun in the works.
+He got a job all on his own when he was thirteen and scattered glitter throughout middle school the same year.
+He’s been a better cook than me since he was fourteen and can fix cars, jet skis, and lawnmowers.
+He’s an excellent judge of character, fiercely loyal to his family and friends, and always has something fun in the works.

-A few days after we got the news that he wouldn’t be going back to college, I was scrolling through a social media site and Jen Hatmaker had just written something about her daughter changing colleges.
+A few days after we got the news that he wouldn’t be returning to college, I was scrolling through a social media site, and Jen Hatmaker had just written something about her daughter changing colleges.
 She said, “

 We hold the right things tightly — love, courage, family, joy — and other things loosely — plans, expectations, arrangements, predictions.
 The right things last.
 Everything else is subject to the meatgrinder of adulthood.